Teaching Visa Sponsorship Jobs in West Virginia

 Which employers in West Virginia sponsor visas for teaching roles?

-West Virginia University and Marshall University are the most active sponsors, hiring international faculty through H-1B petitions for tenure-track and lecturer positions.
-The West Virginia Department of Education has also facilitated J-1 exchange teacher placements for K-12 districts facing shortages in STEM, special education, and world languages.
+West Virginia University and Marshall University are the most active sponsors, hiring international faculty through H-1B visa petitions for tenure-track and lecturer positions.
+The West Virginia Department of Education has also facilitated J-1 visa exchange teacher placements for K-12 districts facing shortages in STEM, special education, and world languages.
 Smaller regional colleges like Fairmont State University and Concord University occasionally sponsor as well.

 Which visa types are most common for teaching jobs in West Virginia?